Over 80 workers at Trevali Mining’s Santander mine test positive for COVID-19 - Up News Info

-Copper miner Trevali Mining claimed on Friday that a full of 82 workers have examined positive for COVID-19, the respiratory condition brought on by the novel coronavirus, at its Santander mine in Peru, in which functions have been suspended.
+Copper miner Trevali Mining explained on Friday that a full of 82 workers have examined positive for COVID-19, the respiratory illness brought on by the novel coronavirus, at its Santander mine in Peru, the place functions have been suspended.

-The organization claimed late in June that 19 workers at the mine examined positive for the duration of regime tests, immediately after which the mine’s functions ended up suspended and 298 workers on the website underwent additional tests.
+The firm explained late in June that 19 workers at the mine examined positive throughout regime screening, right after which the mine’s functions have been suspended and 298 workers on the web site underwent even more screening.

-“A total of 82 workers have tested positive for COVID-19 using polymerase chain reaction (PCR) tests,” the organization claimed in a assertion on Friday.
+“A total of 82 workers have tested positive for COVID-19 using polymerase chain reaction (PCR) tests,” the firm explained in a assertion on Friday.

-It additional that although a few workers are presently exhibiting moderate signs, all other workers are at present asymptomatic.
+It extra that even though 3 workers are presently exhibiting delicate signs, all other workers are presently asymptomatic.

-“Workers who have tested positive will remain in safe quarantine for up to two weeks,” the organization claimed.
+“Workers who have tested positive will remain in safe quarantine for up to two weeks,” the firm explained.

 “If symptoms develop, the affected workers will be transported to medical facilities for treatment.”